nanditha16/Python/src/DS_Algo/README.md

     - “I use a sliding window with a hash map counting chars.
 Expand the right pointer, increment the count for s[right].
 If the window has > k distinct characters, I shrink from the left: decrement s[left], remove it from the map when its count hits 0, and move left forward until we’re back to ≤ k distinct.
 After each step I update the best length.
 Each char enters and leaves the window at most once → O(n) time and O(k) space.”
     - Time Complexity: O(n) — each character is visited at most twice.
     - Space Complexity: O(k) — for the character count dictionary.

+20. validIPAddress(self, queryIP: str) -> str: Given a string queryIP, return "IPv4" if IP is a valid IPv4 address, "IPv6" if IP is a valid IPv6 address or "Neither" if IP is not a correct IP of any type.
+    - “I validate by trying IPv4 and IPv6 separately.
+For IPv4, I split on dots into 4 parts; each must be all digits, in [0..255], and no leading zeros unless the part is exactly ‘0’.
+For IPv6, I split on colons into 8 parts; each part length 1–4 and only hex digits.
+If IPv4 check passes return ‘IPv4’; else if IPv6 passes return ‘IPv6’; otherwise ‘Neither’.
+Splits and scans are linear → O(n) time, O(1) extra space.”
+    - Time Complexity:O(n)
+    - Space Complexity: O(1)  — no extra space used beyond a few variables.